anandraj007/alpha_blog/README.md

 # README

-This  is first web app  alpha_blog  developed on ruby on rails
+This  is first web app development   alpha_blog  developed on ruby on rails .